Skip to main content

 Known limitations

-When MCPJungle runs in enterprise mode, only an admin account can create Tool Groups.
+When Mcpjungle runs in enterprise mode, only an admin account can create Tool Groups.
 Standard users do not have permission to create groups.
 Support for user-scoped groups is planned for a future release.